29dana29/29dana29/README.md

 - 👋 Hi, I’m @29dana29
 - 👀 I’m interested in Discord.py
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...
+- 📫 How to reach me 29DANA29#4846 on discord (;

 <!---
 29dana29/29dana29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.